bogdancondorachi/kirby-code-highlighter/README.md

   'theme' => 'github-dark-dimmed',
 ],
 ```
+*Check out the [supported](#explore-supported-languages-and-themes) themes*

 ### Light/Dark Dual Themes
-Set the themes for light/dark mode:
+If you use light/dark mode on your website, you can set a default theme each individual mode:

 ```php
 'bogdancondorachi.code-highlighter' => [